dheerajinampudi/dheerajinampudi.com/src/data/about.md

 # Fun facts

-- I have a list of thousands of ideas, like creating matching bow ties for cats and humans.
+- I have a long list of ideas, such as making TV streaming events for Analytics

 # I dream of